 Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation’s overall risk management.

 As noted in the ERM section, the Group subscribes to a ‘three lines of defence’ model with respect to the identification, ownership, monitoring and mitigation of risk.
-The management of climate-related risk falls within this same framework, which is fully embedded throughout the Group.
-Our ERM framework has been enhanced during 2021 with the formation of a CCWG which reports into the newly established ESG Committee.
-The ESG Committee reports through to the Group Executive Committee as well as providing updates on its work via the Group CRO to both the Nomination, Corporate Governance and Sustainability Committee and the LHL Board.
+The management of climate-related risk falls within this same framework, which is fully embedded throughout the Group and includes fora with climate change at the heart of their agenda such as the CCWG and the ESG Committee.
+The ESG Committee reports to the Group Executive Committee via the CRO and the Nomination, Corporate Governance and Sustainability Committee through the Chair of the ESG Committee.
+The CRO also provides an ESG update to the LHL Board in her Quarterly ORSA report.
 The RRC considers all aspects of risk for the Group at a management level and reports through the Group CRO to the Board.
 The Board of Directors is responsible for setting and monitoring the Group’s risk appetite and tolerances, whereas the individual entity boards of directors are responsible for setting and monitoring entity level risk tolerances.
 All risk tolerances are subject to at least an annual review and consideration by the respective boards of directors.

 The Board considers the capital requirements of the business on at least a quarterly basis.
 The Group’s exposures to natural catastrophe risks are one of the key drivers of the capital held by the Group to support its underwriting activities.

 The IRRC is alive to the potential impacts of climate change-related transitional risk on the Group’s assets within the Group’s investment portfolio and its work is reported to the Board-level Investment Committee.
-During 2021, we built on our early climate sensitivity analysis work to further develop tools for the understanding of the impacts of climate change and transition risk on the investment portfolio as well as potential opportunities.
-This work has been embedded within both our processes and the day to day management of the investments by our investment managers and updates, including the exposure of the investment portfolio to climate-related risk, are provided to the Investment Committee on a quarterly basis.
+We continue to monitor the carbon intensity and transition risk of our fixed income portfolio and are working to develop our modelling capabilities to also monitor against MSCI Physical Risk.
+During 2022, carbon intensity limits were added to our fixed income managers’ guidelines.
+Updates on these metrics, including the exposure of the investment portfolio to climate-related risk, as compared to the MSCI Climate VaR, are provided to the Investment Committee on a quarterly basis.

 Metrics and targets